TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 In this file we:

 - import function and types: `createSlice`, `Dispatch`, `PayloadAction` from the `@reduxjs/toolkit`
 - and the `notify()` function from the `LoginForm` component.
 Why from there?
-In our opinion it belongs there.
+In our opinion, it belongs there.
 We just want to use it in the `reducers.ts` file, that's why we have imported it here
-- create type for our `initialState` (type `FormState`), and create `initialState` which contains only `login` and `password`, because it's all we need in our simple form
+- create the type for our `initialState` (type `FormState`), and create `initialState` which contains only `login` and `password`, because it's all we need in our simple form
 - create `formSlice` which contains our reducers: `updateLogin`, `updatePassword` and `submit`. <br/>
-  The `updateLogin` and the `updatePassword` are just updaters, which are responsible for our state change, but `submit` is a function which send our data to backend (Of course, like we can see, it is not doing that.
+  The `updateLogin` and the `updatePassword` are just updaters, which are responsible for our state change, but `submit` is a function that sends our data to the backend (Of course, as we can see, it is not doing that.
 It's just making simple validation, and check if the login and the password have at least 4 characters but shhh ;) ). <br/>
   If there is a problem with validation, our `error` notifications are used.
 If everything is fine, we use `success` notification.
-- after that we just export our reducer function and the reducer itself
+- after that, we just export our reducer function and the reducer itself
-- Last step is to create `fetchUsers` function, which imitates time we need to get response from backend.
+- The last step is to create `fetchUsers` function, which imitates the time we need to get a response from the backend.
 In fact, we just wrap our `submit` here

 This is where we used our `notify()` function.
 Let's go to the last file: `LoginForm` where we use all of that.

 <br/>